dengqi105/SFCE/README.md

 features, inner_features, intra_features = Extractor.transform(X)
 ```

 After feature extraction, the result can be predicted using the following code.
-X_train and Y_train are the training data and corresponding labels.
-X_test is the testing data.
+X_train and Y_train are the training set and corresponding labels.
+X_test is the testing set.

 ```python